More federal agents dispatched to Portland as protests rise in other cities

 “Hell no,” the crowd yelled back.
 “I ain’t scared.”

-Lang reported from Portland, Ore.
-Eva Ruth Moravec in Austin; Rachel Lerman and Greg Scruggs in Seattle; Natalie Jones in Oakland; Adam Raymond in Louisville and Jennifer Oldham in Aurora, Colo. contributed to this report.
+Lang reported from Portland.
+Eva Ruth Moravec in Austin; Rachel Lerman and Greg Scruggs in Seattle; Natalie Jones in Oakland, Calif.; Adam Raymond in Louisville; and Jennifer Oldham in Aurora contributed to this report.